Comum/InfiniteScroll/README.md

 		maxPagesNumber: 3, // maximum number of pages shown
 		pageHeight: 1584, // page height
 		startPage: 1, // page to start (gets overwritten if url has query parameter)
-		loadPageFunction: 'productTileFetcher',  // function that returns the html to be shown
 		pageClassName: 'pageSingle', // page class
-		urlQueryParamName: 'startPage' // page to start url query parameter name });
+		urlQueryParamName: 'startPage', // page to start url query parameter name
+		loadPageFunction: productTileFetcher  // function that returns the html to be shown });
 ```